 Chat is disabled by default.
 You can see this from the Live Settings page right after you create your event under the Event tab.
 Toggle the Chat switch to enable it (it will turn blue).

 If you plan on embedding your event, navigate to the Event tab on the Live Settings page.
-In addition to the player embed, you can also embed the chat module.
+In addition to the player embedding, you can also embed the chat module.
 Click Chat embed code to grab the iframe to paste into your website.

 For recurring events, you will see two options: Stream with Vimeo and Stream via RTMP.
 If you click Stream with Vimeo, you will be taken to the broadcaster page.
 On the right side of the stream, you will see two chat options: Audience and Speakers.